-The figures originate from the study of cadavers in biology departments, insects in entomology museums, herd animals in paddock enclosures and a range of cultivated and wild plant life found in the communities she resides in.
-The environments of these figures provide insight to the emotional space constructed.
-The cold labs, clean insect boxes, natural watering holes and kitchen counters influence her chosen landscape and often allow the model to become the emphasis.
+The self-aware figures are at times actively poised in the space around them, yet at other times passive in demeanor and intent.
+I find inspiration for these socially aware figures from the study of cadavers in biology departments, insects in entomology museums, local herd animals in paddock enclosures, and from a range of cultivated and wild plant life found in the communities I reside in.
+The similarly barren landscapes of the cold labs, clean insect boxes, manmade watering holes and kitchen counters influence the environments I construct, where in the model often becomes the emphasis.

 Some issues explored in my work relate to identity, perception and privilege.
 Recently I have shifted into more plant-based work, exploring the significance of what does or doesn't make it into our daily routines.
 Is a piece of arugula liberal, provocative and privileged, or is it a simple kitchen salad?
 The politics and class systems of a garden have become one of my points of investigation.
 As momentum towards new work, I continue to study plant-based structures, incorporating personal reflections on social interactions, and building upon a network of friends and colleagues to discover new source material.